AOP-PHP/AOP/doc/Contents/chapter2.md

 *    launch advices before the execution of a given function, without interrupting anything
 *    launch advices before the execution of a given function, and to interrupt its execution while raising an exception
 *    launch advices before the execution of a given function, and to update the targeted function's arguments
-*    launch advices before reading an object's property
+*    launch advices before reading and / or writing an object's property

 ### A simple advice execution ###